Xcash-Labs/xcashlabs-docs/docs/en/interacting/install-xcash.md

     xcash-gui-linux-x64-v0.18.4.3
     ```

-    ### 4. Open the folder
+    ### 4. Open the folder and make the GUI wallet and the appimage executable (only needed once)

     ```
-    cd xcash-gui-linux-x64-v0.18.4.3
-    ```

-    ### 5. Make the GUI wallet executable (only needed once)

-    ```
     chmod +x xcash-wallet-gui
+    chmod +x xcash-wallet-gui.AppImage
     ```

     ### 6. Start the wallet

     ```
-    ./xcash-wallet-gui
+    ./xcash-wallet-gui.AppImage (or just double click the icon if on Ubuntu Desktop)
     ```

-    The wallet will launch and automatically start the network daemon (`xcashd`).

-    The first startup will begin blockchain synchronization, which may take some time.